 3. And if you are a citizen of a country who have to apply for a tourist visa in a Thai consulate prior to their journey, then I am sorry.
 The visa on arrival is not for you.
 Examples- Colombia, Pakistan, Nepal, Bangladesh.

-Alright, let me tell you about how I got the Thai visa on arrival as Indian citizen and how you can get it.
-The process remains same for the citizens of any country that’s eligible for Visa on arrival for Thailand.
+Alright, let me tell you about how I got the Thai visa on arrival as an Indian citizen and how you can get it.
+The process remains the same for the citizens of any country that’s eligible for a Visa on arrival for Thailand.

 Here are the requirements for a tourist visa on arrival for Thailand.
 They are pretty straightforward.
 So don’t mess up.
 Here is the document checklist for Thai visa on arrival that you need to show.